ybaris/Stock-and-Cryptocurrency-Price-Prediction-Using-Sentiment-Analysis-Project/README.md

 * NLP_Project_model_Final:<br>
 Models are created and tested on cleansed, useful data on this file.
 The results are shown with visualization.

+### Data Set

 * Twitter Data:<br>
 Twitter data is gathered about related stocks and cryptocurrencies.

 * wallstreetbets:<br>
 Data gathered from subreddit named wallstreetbets in this file.
+(DM for this data set)

 * Real Time Price Data:<br>
 Real time price data for related stocks and cryptocurrencies are gathered here.